 - Personal property is acquired with the purchase of real property.

 Use tax is determined on the value of the goods when first used in Washington.
 Generally, this is the purchase price.
 However, a depreciated value may be determined if the goods are used outside the state for a lengthy time before use in Washington by the same person.
 Use tax is also due on any freight, delivery, or shipping charges paid to the seller.

 The use tax rate is the same as your sales tax rate.
 To determine the correct rate for your area, check out our Local Sales Tax Rates or try our Tax Rate Lookup Tool.
 Use tax, unlike sales tax, is due at the rate where you first use the article, not where the sale takes place.

 To pay use tax

-- Online: Try our free, secure online application.
-It guides you through simple filing steps and gives you several payment options.
+- My DOR: Our secure online application guides you through simple filing steps and gives you several payment options.